Iotonix/openvpn-docs/CONFIG.md

 - **Use Strong Passphrases:** Always use strong passphrases for the CA and server keys to enhance security.
 - **Restrict Access to OpenVPN Server:** Use a firewall to restrict access to the OpenVPN server to trusted IP addresses.
 - **Keep Software Updated:** Regularly update OpenVPN, Easy-RSA, and other related software to protect against known vulnerabilities.

+These steps complete the basic configuration of an OpenVPN server and client.
+Let me know if you need additional steps, further explanations, or help troubleshooting any part of the setup!